 Have you ever had a Larabar before?

 Unfortunately, they can be a tad on the expensive side.. so I decided to make my own homemade Larabars!
 They are really fast and easy to make, and you don't need a bunch of fancy ingredients to make them.
 Plus you can get creative and customize them to create whatever flavour you want!
 The fact that they are easier on the wallet make them taste even better than the real thing :).
-These bars are awesome for on-the-go snacking, kid's lunches, and as a pre-workout snack that is light and won't weigh you down.
-I hope you try them!
+These bars are awesome for on-the-go snacking, kid's lunches, and as a pre-workout snack.
 Each bar provides an amazing natural boost of energy and tons of protein and healthy fats from the nuts, and it is a great natural source of potassium and a high source of fibre (from the dates and banana).
 For more info on the amazing health benefits of dates, check out this article.